The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 - Learning how to read technical product specs.

-- Understanding the ins and outs of fundamental subjects, like V = IR.
-Engineering courses shouldn’t gloss over the fundamentals.
-Because students will then suffer in their higher-level courses.
+- Understanding the ins and outs of fundamental subjects deeply, like Ohm’s Law (V = IR).
+EVERY engineering course should focus on this.
+Because otherwise, students will then suffer in their higher-level courses.

 - Don’t limit learning to the walls of academia only.
 Make connections to the real world as much as possible.
-In other words, don’t make a class all about theory alone.
+In other words, don’t make a class all about theory.

 The more of these pointers a university addresses, the greater value a student will receive.
 Especially when education can cost as much as $40,000 per year!